yarrick/iodine/README.md

 ### Notes

-Performance is strongly coupled to low ping times, as iodine requires confirmation for every data fragment before moving on to the next.
-Allowing multiple fragments in-flight like TCP could possibly increase performance, but it would likely cause serious overload for the intermediary DNS servers.
+Multiple fragments in-flight like TCP is allowed in iodine, which does increase performance, but it may overload some low-bandwidth intermediary DNS servers.
-The current protocol scales performance with DNS responsivity, since the DNS servers are on average handling at most one DNS request per client.
+Using carrier-grade DNS servers such as those provided by your ISP should be able to handle a high volume of DNS queries, and it is recommended to use as many DNS nameservers as possible to balance the load.

 PORTABILITY